garrettfenchel/Coding-Dojo-Predicting-Poverty/README.md

 ## Conclusions

 This exercise was valubale to organize, visualize, analyzse data and in the end use create a model that could accurately predict if individuals lived below or above the poverty line.
+The best performing model (Random Forest) makes intuitive sense due to the fact that the predictor variables are almost all boolean or categorical, which lend themselves well to a desicion tree methodology.
 The final model achieved could predict reasonably well (77% of the time) if individuals were under or above the poverty line ($2.50/day) though it did show bias by more frequently falsly predicting that an individual was under the poverty line, mainly due to the unbalanced outcome data.

-Further analysis would have to be done to either pull data that is balanced, or correct the bias to achieve better and more fair results.
+There are two areas where further analysis would help acheive a better result.
+First, would be to attempt to adjust or reevaluate the outcome variable to compensate for its unbalanced nature, in order to more accurately predict those that live over the poverty line.
+Second, would be to optimize the variables chosen in the model.
+No comprehenisve testing (such as Grid Search) was done to optimize which variables should be chosen, and since there are so many variables to choose from and because many are highly correlated with one-another a thorough optimization of indicators would be ideal.